Opération Harmattan: Day 4: 22 March

 Aircraft from Charles de Gaulle began operations over Libya, commencing with Rafale F3s conducting reconnaissance and patrols.
 Forbin and Jean Bart, which were already on station off Libya, joined Task Force 473.
 The number of combat aircraft forward deployed at Air Base 126 Solenzara was increased to 20 with the arrival of two more Mirage 2000-5 and two more Mirage 2000D, with support aircraft operating out of Saint-Dizier and Avord.

 Day 5: 23 March

 Rafale and Mirage 2000D aircraft from Solenzara and Rafale and Super Etendard aircraft from the Charles de Gaulle conducted reconnaissance and support sorties over Libya.

 Day 6: 24 March

-Rafale and Mirage 2000D aircraft attacked a Libyan air base, 250 km inland from the Mediterranean Sea, with SCALP GP missiles.
+Rafale and Mirage 2000D aircraft attacked a Libyan air base, 250 km inland from the Mediterranean Sea, with SCALP EG missiles.
 Rafale, Mirage 2000D and Super Etendard aircraft flew four joint interdiction missions against Libyan ground forces.
 A Rafale destroyed a Libyan Soko G-2 Galeb light attack jet with an AASM air-to-surface missile as it landed at Misrata.
 A patrol of two Mirage 2000Ds, equipped with GBU-12 laser-guided bombs, attacked loyalist artillery near Ajdabiyah.